paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Efficient & Tidy
 type: review
 rating: 5
 location:
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+I could not fault Rudi on anything, he was efficient and tidy in his work, always happy to advise on the job prior and during.
+The completed flooring and skirting exceeded my expectations and we are really pleased with the finished results.